pierrelux/rlbook/_sources/cocp.md

 $$
 \dot{\mathbf{x}}(t) = f_{\text{physics}}(\mathbf{x}, t; \boldsymbol{\theta}_{\text{physics}}) + f_{\text{NN}}(\mathbf{x}, t; \boldsymbol{\theta}_{\text{NN}})
 $$

 where $f_{\text{physics}}$ is the physics-based model with parameters $\boldsymbol{\theta}_{\text{physics}}$, and $f_{\text{NN}}$ is a neural network with parameters $\boldsymbol{\theta}_{\text{NN}}$ that captures unmodeled dynamics.

+We then learn the parameters of the black-box model in tandem with the output of the given physics-based model.
+You can think of the combination of these two models as a neural network of its own, with the key difference being that one subnetwork (the physics-based one) has frozen weights (non-adjustable parameters).

+This approach is easy to implement using automatic differentiation techniques and allows us to leverage prior knowledge to make the data-driven modelling more sample efficient.
+From a learning perspective, it amounts to providing inductive biases to make learning more efficient and to generalize better.